 Now that you’ve got everything in place it’s time to run power.
 This is a good opportunity to verify that you have working power while there’s still time before the event begins.

-You can either test power with a tool like this (Amazon) or you can simply turn on the speakers in the mixer.
+You can either test power with a tool like this (power outlet tester) or you can simply turn on the speakers in the mixer.